-Source of Wastewater Treatment: The District is provided wastewater treatment capacity by EPWU through the Water Supply and Wastewater Agreement.
-Pursuant to the terms of the Water Supply and Wastewater Agreement, EPWU is obligated to provide wholesale wastewater service to meet the needs of the area served by the Master District, including land within the boundaries of the District.
+Source of Wastewater Treatment: The District is provided wastewater treatment capacity by EPWU through the Water Supply and Wastewater Agreement, EPWU is obligated to provide wholesale wastewater service to meet the needs of the area served by the Master District, including land within the boundaries of the District.
 The agreement expires in 2063.
 Wastewater flows are routed to EPWU's Bustamante plant, which has a current permitted capacity of 39 MGD.
 Current wastewater treatment capacity can serve the anticipated 16,995 equivalent single-family connections and contractually up to 20,000 equivalent single-family connections committed to the Master District.
-As of April 5, 2022, the Master District is serving approximately 8,465 active wastewater connections, of which 671 are within the District.
+As of May 31, 2022, the Master District is serving approximately 8,780 active wastewater connections across its entire service area, of which 268 are within the District.
 The Master District currently receives wholesale water and wastewater services from the EPWU for the areas within Participant Districts.
-According to the Engineer, the District's currently allocated wastewater treatment capacity (1,730 single family equivalent connections) is sufficient to serve the District at ultimate build-out.
+According to the Engineer, the District's currently allocated wastewater treatment capacity (1,239 single family equivalent connections) is sufficient to serve the District at ultimate build-out.